 Usually, this method of radiant floor heating involves the use of cables being fed under the floor to warm a given area.
 However, electric mats can also be installed to incorporate radiant floor heating as well.
 One thing to be aware of with this type of electric heating is that it works best when paired with a floor that can retain heat.
 The thicker the material of the floor, the longer the heat can be stored, requiring less energy.
 Overall, a professional radiant floor heating installer can work with you to explain the details and best practises for this method of heating your floors.

 Hydronic Radiant Floor Heating

 - Leak-resistant, non-toxic piping

 Probably the most efficient of the 3 options would be hydronic radiant floor heating.
-This method operates similar to the way a boiler works.
+This method operates similarly to the way a boiler works.
 It incorporates tubes under a given area of your floor and has water pumped through them.
 The water is heated to a hot enough temperature to heat the floor and remains in the tubes until the temperature drops.
 Once it cools a bit, the water is circulated back to the boiler to be heated again.
-Hydronic radiant floor heating is the most efficient since it uses the same water in a closed system, and doesn’t require much energy to heat.
+Hydronic floor heating is the most efficient since it uses the same water in a closed system, and doesn’t require much energy to heat.
 Consult with a local radiant floor heating professional for more information on this style of floor heating.

 Air-Heated Radiant Flooring

 - Uses air to heat your floors

 Sad to say, but this is the least efficient way to heat your floors.
 Air-heated radiant flooring doesn’t allow for the air to stay in one spot, which makes it harder to regulate and stay warm.
 This is still an option of course, but it would most likely cost more due to the additional energy required to get your floor consistently warm.
 And since things are expensive enough in Toronto and the GTA, this may not be your best option.

 The Best Time To Install Radiant Floor Heating